HamiltonMultimedia/hello-world/README.md

 Lately I've been researching the changes and updates to Python and React.

-Now I'm putting stronger focus on security.
+Now I'm putting a stronger focus on security features in applications.